labbsr0x/whisper-example/web/README.md

 ## Observations

 + Whisper Helper only shows a recommended way to use whisper client APIs;
-+ Whisper Helper provides a recommended routes for post-login and post-logout and the respective haldlers;
++ Whisper Helper provides a recommended routes for post-login and post-logout and the respective handlers;
 + It is necessary to have a post logout URL to remove the cookies.
 Whisper Logout Link only erase the session cookies on the server and the cookies on the user browser still valid;